silinternational/tfc-dump/README.md

 - _workspace-name_-workspace.json
 - _workspace-name_-variables.json

+Two files are created for each Terraform Cloud Variable Set:

+- varset-_variable-set-name_.json
+- varset-_variable-set-name_-variables.json

-Variable Sets are exported to files named varset-_variable-set-name_.json with spaces in the variable set name replaced with hyphens (`-`).
+Spaces in the variable set name are replaced with hyphens (`-`).

 ## Restrictions
 The code assumes that all of the Terraform Cloud Variable Sets are contained